jitinnair1/gradfolio/_projects/1_project.md

 ---
 layout: post
-title: Project 5
+title: Short Project
-description: a project with a background image
+description: description of the short project which is long enough
 img:
 ---